pieroproietti/penguins-eggs/sourceforge/files/iso/README.md

 ## jammy
 * **naked** - just the juice, without GUI.
 You can start here to build your revolution!
 * **colibri** - a light xfce4 desktop for developers, with colibri you can start to improve [eggs](https://github.com/pieroproietti/penguins-eggs)
+* **owl** - xfce4, office, multimedia, graphics with 5.17.0-1.2-liquorix-amd64 kernel, based on the work of Clarlie Martinez [quirinux](https://quirinux.org/)
 * **lxqt** A simple Lubuntu 22.04 remaster
 * **xfce** A simple Xubuntu 22.04 remaster
 * **kde** A simple Kubuntu 22.04 remaster